National Defense University (United States)

-The National Defense University (NDU) is an institution of higher education funded by the United States Department of Defense, intended to facilitate high-level education, training, and professional development of national security leaders.
-As a chairman's Controlled Activity, NDU operates under the guidance of the Chairman of the Joint Chiefs of Staff (CJCS), with Lieutenant General Michael T. Plehn, USAF, as president.
-It is located on the grounds of Fort Lesley J. McNair in Washington, D.C.
+The National Defense University (NDU) is an institution of higher education in Fort Lesley McNair, Washington, D.C., United States.
+It is funded by the United States Department of Defense aimed at facilitating high-level education, training, and professional development of national security leaders.
+As a chairman's Controlled Activity, NDU operates under the guidance of the chairman of the Joint Chiefs of Staff (CJCS), with Vice Admiral Peter Garvin, USN, as president.
+It is located near the White House and the US Congress.